daavelar/reveng-database/readme.md

-# Laravel5 Package :: RevengeDb
+# Laravel 5.1 Package :: RevengeDb

 With this package you will be able to transform your existent mysql schema in migration files of Laravel with the following commands: